-The net proceeds of the issue of each Series of Senior Notes will be used for general corporate purposes of the Issuer and its subsidiaries and/or the Group, as may be more specifically set out in the Final Terms.
+The net proceeds of the issue of each Series of Senior Notes will be used for general corporate purposes of the Group, as may be more specifically set out in the Final Terms.

-The net proceeds of the issue of each Series of Tier 2 Capital Notes will be used for general corporate purposes of the Group and to strengthen further the regulatory capital base of the Issuer and/or the Group, as may be more specifically set out in the Final Terms.
+The net proceeds of the issue of each Series of Tier 2 Capital Notes will be used for general corporate purposes of the Group and to strengthen further the regulatory capital base of either Issuer and/or the Group, as may be more specifically set out in the Final Terms.

-INFORMATION ON THE ISSUER
+INFORMATION ON THE ISSUERS

-The Issuer was incorporated in England and Wales on 18 May 2015, with registered number 9595911, under the Companies Act 2006 as a public limited company limited by shares with the name Pianodove PLC.
+The Company was incorporated in England and Wales on 18 May 2015, with registered number 9595911, under the Companies Act 2006 as a public limited company limited by shares with the name Pianodove PLC.
 Pianodove PLC changed its name to CYBG PLC on 1 October 2015.
-The registered office of the Issuer is at 20 Merrion Way, Leeds, LS2 8NZ (telephone number +44 (0)113 807 2000).
-The head office and principal place of business in the UK of the Issuer is at 40 St Vincent Place/51 West George St, Glasgow, G1 2HL (telephone number +44 (0)141 242 4533).
+On 19 June 2019, the Company announced its intention to change its name from CYBG PLC to Virgin Money UK PLC by the end of 2019.
+The registered office of the Company is at 20 Merrion Way, Leeds, LS2 8NZ, United Kingdom (telephone number +44 (0)113 807 2000).
+The head office and principal place of business in the UK of the Company is at 40 St Vincent Place, Glasgow, G1 2HL, United Kingdom (telephone number +44 (0)141 248 7070).